lj-ditrapani/typescript-overview/README.md

 - same runtime semantics as JavaScript
 - types are compile time only; do not exist at runtime
-- string literal types (nil, cons)
+- string literal types (kind = nil | cons)
 - Generic types: `List<A>`, `Cons<A>`
-- union types: A list is a Cons or a Nill
+- union types: A list is a Cons or a Nil
 - readonly, const
 - module exports

 Notes on tests

 - smart casts in switch
-  - cannot acces head or tail of list until type is proven to be cons
+  - cannot access head or tail of list until type is proven to be cons
-- exhastiveness checking in switch
+- exhaustiveness checking in switch
   - never type
   - thrown exception is of type never
 - return value of checkCons
+- This is a bad way to write tests.
+Generally avoid logic in test code.
+This was done just to illustrate smart casts & exhaustiveness checking.

 Todo app example